top of page

 1. The PetPromise City Kitty Trap-Neuter-Return Community Cat Program

-Like many other cities in the U.S., central Ohio has a large overpopulation of unowned community cats.
-According to one study from The Ohio State University College of Veterinary Medicine, 43% of respondents from Ohio reported seeing cats in their neighborhood at least weekly and 26% reported feeding community cats.
-And 23% of respondents reported that they had seen litters of kittens born outside in the previous year.
-55% of respondents agreed or strongly agreed that “Free-roaming cats are a problem in Ohio”.
 The over-population of community cats is a real concern in central Ohio, whether in urban areas, suburbs or even rural areas.
 Cats can go into heat at 4 months, thus a kitten giving birth at 6 months happens all too often.
 Cats can as many as 4 litters in a year, with each litter producing more and more breeding females, thus exponentially compounding the problem, in a very short period of time.
 In addition, Ohio has no laws that require the maintenance of free-roaming cats.
 Ohio law only mandates that each county have a dog warden that deals with dogs at large.
 There are no statutes regarding the control of community cats.

 In response, PetPromise created the City Kitty program in 2008.
 This program focuses on the spaying/neutering of unowned, community cats across central Ohio.
-We work with individuals in the community who are caregivers of the cats, instructing them on how safe methods of trapping the cats, and facilitating the process for the caregivers to take the cats to our partner veterinarian programs to get the cats spayed and neutered.
+We work with individuals in the community who are caregivers of the cats, instructing them on safe methods for trapping the cats, and facilitating the process for the caregivers to take the cats to our partner veterinarian programs to get the cats spayed and neutered.
 After the cats have recovered from their surgery, they are re-released to their outdoor home, no longer reproducing and adding to the cycle of homeless cats and kittens.

 Since 2008, the City Kitty program has facilitated the spay/neuter of over 7,000 cats and kittens.
 Exponentially, this has prevented potentially millions of homeless kittens from being born.
-PetPromise views this process as an excellent tool for prevention.

-PetPromise Pet Food Pantry
+2. The PetPromise Pet Food Pantry

-This program provides assistance through the provision of donated pet food to families who are struggling to feed their pets, and might otherwise would surrender the pets to a due to financial issues.
+This program provides assistance through the provision of donated pet food to families who are struggling to feed their pets, and might otherwise have to surrender the pets due to financial issues.
 This program is another way PetPromise plays a role in prevention of pet homelessness, by keeping pets in a home where they are loved.
-Since 2008, the PetPromise Pet Food Pantry has provided over 80,000 pounds of cat and dog food to hundreds of families in central Ohio.
+Since 2008, the PetPromise's Pet Food Pantry has provided over 80,000 pounds of cat and dog food to hundreds of families in central Ohio.

-2. The PetPromise Cat Foster and Adoption Program
+3. The PetPromise Cat Foster and Adoption Program

+Since 2000, the PetPromise Cat Rescue Team has rescued more than 3,000 cats.
+Where do the cats come from?
+Each week, PetPromise receives dozens of requests for cats that are homeless, being abandoned, no longer wanted, etc. Our focus is on the cats that are in the most danger, either from human harm, injuries, being born outside, etc. We have several foster homes that focus solely on “special needs” cats such as blind, deaf, injured, FIV+ cats, or shy cats.
+Each cat that PetPromise rescues costs on average $300, just for basic care that includes testing for communicable diseases, spay/neuter surgery, rabies vaccines, FELV vaccines, distemper vaccines, microchip, deworming medication and flea medication.
 The length of time that a cat/kitten stays with PetPromise varies greatly.
 Kittens are often adopted quickly once they are spayed or neutered.
 However, other special needs pets may wait for months – even years – for the perfect home.
 PetPromise does not put a time limit on a time for adoption.
 We firmly believe that there is a home for every cat in our care; it is only a matter of time.

-The PetPromise Dog Foster and Adoption Program
+4. The PetPromise Dog Foster and Adoption Program

 The PetPromise Dog Rescue Team operates in the same manner with foster homes housing the puppies/dogs while they are waiting for adoption.
 Since 2000 PetPromise has rescued, rehabilitated and rehomed over 1,700 dogs.
 Each dog that PetPromise rescues receives heartworm testing, rabies vaccinations, deworming, microchip, spay/netuer surgery, basic vaccines and flea prevention.
 PetPromise often takes on special needs dogs.
 Past cases have included a Great Pyrenees with a club foot fitted with a prosthetic device, a puppy from Kentucky with a club foot, an elderly, blind and diabetic Jack Russell terrier, as well as others.